#NiagaraPerforms free LIVE online concerts + events

 Featuring the soaring velvet voice of front man Oscar Anderson-Shortt (aka DRFTR) their repertoire consists of everything from dance floor funk, island time vibes, hip-hop drops and more.

-Saturday 15 August at 5-6pm and 7-8pm - THE MARK LALAMA TRIO (Free Outdoor Concert + Live Stream)
+Saturday 15 August at 5-6pm and 7-8pm - Mark Lalama Trio (OUTDOOR PACYARD CONCERT)

 Join us for our new backyard concert series with our house band!
 The multi-talented and charismatic trio of Mark Lalama, Richard Moore and Davide DiRenzo have been providing their high level musicianship and spontaneity to recreate magic every month at our consistently sold out Hear!
 Here!
 Niagara Music Series events.